cherryApp/meetup-ngc-esbuild/README.md

 # meetup-ngc-esbuild

-## Angular builder is the thief who steals your time.
+## Angular builder is a thief who steals your time.
-> Angular is a fantastic framework, and I am a fan of it.
-> But the development team of Angular did not care about writing a new builder; instead, they used Webpack.
+> Angular is a fantastic framework but the development team did not write a new builder; instead, they used Webpack.
 > It was a time-saving decision, but Webpack is too complicated and sluggish.

-__Let us develop a new builder based on Esbuild because Esbuild is 100 times faster than Webpack.__
+__Let's develop a new builder based on Esbuild because it's 100 times faster than Webpack.__

 ## Agenda:
-- We review the steps of creating an own Angular builder
+- Review the steps of creating our own Angular builder
-- I introduce my work on my new builder,
+- Create a test application and measure the performance
-- You can ask questions about the Angular building process
+- Q&A on the Angular building process
-- You can participate in this fantastic job (if you want)
+- Find out how to participate in this fantastic job (if you want)